Grafham, Cambridgeshire

 Grafham is a village and civil parish in Cambridgeshire, England.
-Grafham lies approximately 5 mi south-west of Huntingdon.
+The village lies approximately 5 mi south-west of Huntingdon.
 Grafham is situated within Huntingdonshire which is a non-metropolitan district of Cambridgeshire as well as being a historic county of England.
 The village gives its name to the nearby reservoir, Grafham Water.

 The village recently successfully raised funds as a community venture and via external funding sources to open a community convenience store located in the grounds of the village hall.

 History

 In 1085 William the Conqueror ordered that a survey should be carried out across his kingdom to discover who owned which parts and what it was worth.
 The survey took place in 1086 and the results were recorded in what, since the 12th century, has become known as the Domesday Book.
 Starting with the king himself, for each landholder within a county there is a list of their estates or manors; and, for each manor, there is a summary of the resources of the manor, the amount of annual rent that was collected by the lord of the manor both in 1066 and in 1086, together with the taxable value.

 Grafham was listed in the Domesday Book in the Hundred of Leightonstone in Huntingdonshire; the name of the settlement was written as Grafham in the Domesday Book.
 In 1086 there were two manors at Grafham; the annual rent paid to the lords of the manors in 1066 had been £5 and the rent was the same in 1086.

 The Domesday Book does not explicitly detail the population of a place but it records that there were 24 households at Grafham.
 There is no consensus about the average size of a household at that time; estimates range from 3.5 to 5.0 people per household.
 Using these figures then an estimate of the population of Grafham in 1086 is that it was within the range of 84 and 120 people.